By Roy Burner - Minister of the Gospel

 The countdown on began on Day One when immorality begin to dominate the land through failed leadership.
 We are now experiencing the same, and in a greater way than the pre-Flood time, Sodom and Gomorrah, and Babylonian era.

-Babylon was reported as having become the habitation of devils, and the hold of every foul spirit.
-She stated: I sit a queen and shall see no sorrow, but the countdown on immorality sprang into action, with reaching the midnight hour.
+Babylon was reported as having become the habitation of devils, and the hold of every foul spirit, stating: I sit a queen and shall see no sorrow, but the countdown on immorality sprang into action, with reaching the midnight hour.
 In one day her plagues would come, death, and mourning, and famine, and to be utterly burned with fire: for strong is the Lord God who judged her (Revelation 18:7-8).

 The prophet Hosea had to pronounce a countdown on immorality, in saying: Their drink is rebellion: they have committed whoredom (sexual immorality) continually, her rulers clearly love dishonor (Hosea 4:18).